LauraSilvey/FCC-calculator/README.md

 FCC-calculator

-User story #1:  I can add, subtract, muliply and divide two numbers.
+User story #1:  I can add, subtract, multiply and divide two numbers.

 User story #2:  I can clear the input field with a clear button.